Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 The Carnival in Goa is a lively and entertaining event.
 Carnival parades are held in multiple cities on different dates in the month of February.
-Some of these cities are Panjim, Margao, Vasco and Ponda.
+Some of these cities are Panjim, Margao, Vasco, and Ponda.
 However, the most frolicking parade is the one held in Panjim, along the river on the main Dayanand Bandodkar road.
-Floats depicting all manner of things pass by, there's jolly music playing and girls and boys dressed in fun colourful clothes dancing in sync walking along the floats.
+Floats depicting all manner of things pass by, there's jolly music playing and girls and boys dressed in fun colorful clothes dancing in sync walking along with the floats.
 The carnival is basically a big celebration out on the streets.
 This is not one to be missed!

-There's no shortage of great restaurants in Panjim city.
-The city offers a selection of restaurants and cafes, serving a wide range of cuisines from Goan to North Indian, Continental and Oriental dishes.
-I've summed up a collection of the most popular restaurants in Panjim city.
+There's a very good selection of great restaurants in Panjim city.
+The city offers a whole bunch of restaurants and cafes, serving a wide range of cuisines from Goan to North Indian, Continental, and Oriental dishes.
+I've summed up a collection of the most popular cafes and restaurants in Panjim city.
 Check it out to get a detailed break down of places to eat in Panjim which includes the best restaurants in Panjim.
-If you're looking for restaurants beyond Panjim city, then take a look at this guide on the best restaurants in North Goa.
+If you're looking for restaurants beyond Panjim city, then take a look at this guide to the best restaurants in North Goa.

 Day Trips from Panjim - Nearby Attractions

 1. Old Goa

 No trip to Goa is complete without visiting the Old Goa Church.
 The iconic landmark of Goa, the Old Goa Church houses the remains of St. Francis Xavier, a missionary who came to Goa in the 16th century.
-He's kept in an ornate silver casket which is placed on a high platform for visitors to see from afar.
+He is kept in an ornate silver casket which is placed on a high platform for visitors to see from afar.
 Read more about things to do in Old Goa and an offbeat guide to Old Goa.

 2. South Goa beaches

-The beaches of South Goa are a pleasurable alternative to the crowded and highly commercialised North Goa beaches.
+The beaches of South Goa are a pleasurable alternative to the crowded and highly commercialized North Goa beaches.
 If you're looking for peace, quiet and a relief from the hordes of tourists, head over to the South.
 Read this article for a comprehensive guide to the South Goa beaches.